JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 *<control>&lt;Choose per test></control> is a meta-options because it’s not a real runner.*

 Do **not** assign special meanings to numeric or string values, use meta-options instead.
-It can be unclear that 0 or an empty string are used to disable an option.
+It can be unclear that either 0 or an empty string are used to disable an option.

 | <format color="Red" style="bold">Incorrect</format> | <format color="Green" style="bold">Correct</format> |
 |-----------------------------------------------------|-----------------------------------------------------|